yfaizal/onlinefaxesapi-guzzle5.3/README.md

 * Get Fax Detail
 * Get Fax List

-Note: The send fax operation is a combination of Simple and Complex Model.Please see sample code send-fax.php to understand the logic/flow.
+Note: The send fax operation is a combination of Simple and Complex Model.Please see send-fax.php file to understand the logic/flow.

 #### Official Documentation
 Please visit <a href="https://onlinefaxes.readme.io/v2.0" target="_blank">OnlineFaxes API</a> for all the API lists and it's documentation.